codymoorhouse/CubeRank/projectproposal.md

 CMPT 315 Project Proposal: Open Rank
 ====================================
-Tournaments, leagues and various competitions are taking place everyday in various forms across the planet.
-Planning can become a problem for small organizations who just want to create and track small competition with multiple teams/people.
-The members of these organizations need a way to see up-to-date results and schedules as well as rankings and statistics of the participating members.
-A need for message forms for games, tournaments, and leagues to allow people to communicate and comment on progress.
-While programs do exist to create tournaments these programs exist for a single purpose of creating a tournament bracket and leave out the social aspect of tournaments and discussing results that as shown by the success of sport channels people desire.
+Tournaments, leagues and various competitions are taking place everyday in modern day society.
+Planning for these types of events becomes a burden for small organizations who want a simple outlet for creating small tournaments, leagues and competitions.
+A system is needed to allow for small organizations to display up-to-date results, schedules, rankings, and statistics for members of that particular organization.
+The social aspect of competition must also be addressed to include for various types of communications throughout the system, such as being able to banter with others on results in a real-time fashion.
+Current systems lack this social aspect and only allow for the simple creation of tournament brackets.

 Open Rank will fill in this void in the market by creating a dynamic web